 What is marketing?
 Simply put, marketing is the art & science of promoting a product, service, concept, or organization.
 Marketing is all around us.
 Most people are both the source and target of marketing.
 We’re constantly promoting something.
-If someone is in business or trying to achieve a business goal, then they may also be involved in sales.
+On another note, if someone is in business or trying to achieve a business goal, then they may also be involved in sales.
 Sales are those activities that lead to the sale or purchase of a product or service.
-Not all marketing involves a sale, but most sales originate with good marketing.
-You have to promote something in order for someone to buy it.
+Know that not all marketing involves a sale, but most sales originate with good marketing.
+Moreover, you have to promote something in order for someone to buy it.

-Digital marketing is a relatively recent development in the business world and can be defined as marketing (promotion) that uses online, digital technologies.
+Digital marketing is a relatively recent development in the business world.
+It can be defined as marketing (promotion) that uses online, digital technologies.
 Most people are already familiar with digital marketing because it has a persistence that is even greater than that of traditional non-digital marketing.
-You probably carry a smart phone around with you.
+For example, you probably carry a smartphone around with you.
 That phone is both the source of digital marketing messages targeting you and a tool for you to use to engage in digital marketing that is directed to your target market.

 Digital marketing has many advantages over traditional marketing.

 - It’s where people are at

 - It’s open 24/7

 - More cost-effective than traditional marketing

 - Easier to target, track, and measure results

 So how do you get started with digital marketing?
 Storytelling!
 Storytelling is a fun, creative way to develop a narrative to engage your target market.
 For instance, a successful story is relatable, relevant, and engaging.
 People love stories and the heart of any successful marketing effort is storytelling.
 Modern storytelling often involves electronic and online channels.
 While traditional forms of marketing media such as radio, television, and print still exist, they’ve given way to newer online outlets.